 User experience is all about the relationship between people and technology, as so rightly put by Every Interaction.
 So with that being said, there are many benefits to the customer and your product that come from monitoring just how efficient your UX is.
-By monitoring your UX, you will discover any pain points or problems that perhaps weren’t flagged prior to the development of your product.
+By monitoring your UX through website visitor tracking tools, you will discover any pain points or problems that perhaps weren’t flagged prior to the development of your product.

 Sometimes, it’s a case of addressing problems after the product has been launched, when it’s actively being used by your customers.
 By not paying attention to your user experience, you’re likely going to diminish your product’s value, which will lose you customers and likely affect your company’s reputation too.

 Here are a few things you might be doing wrong when it comes to tracking your UX.